UxxHans/Rainbow_Cats_Multiple_Image_Resizer/README.md

 <b>Guide:</b>

-- Enter the target size and target extension name (If needed) in main.py.
+- Enter the target size and target extension name (if needed) in main.py.

 - Throw image folders (without files other than images) or images into the "Input" folder.